paulstothard/genotype_conversion_file_builder/README.md

 ### Position file:

-The position file describes the location of the markers on the new reference genome.
+The position file describes the location of each marker on the new reference genome.

 There is one data row per marker in the input manifest file.

 The columns are as follows:

-* marker\_name - name of marker, from manifest file.
+* marker\_name - the name of the marker, from the manifest file.
-* alt\_marker\_name - additional name of marker, from manifest file.
+* alt\_marker\_name - the additional name of the marker, from the manifest file.
-* chromosome - chromosome containing marker, determined using BLAST.
+* chromosome - the chromosome containing the marker, determined using BLAST.
-* position - position of marker, determined using BLAST.
+* position - the position of the marker on the chromosome, determined using BLAST.
-* VCF\_REF - allele observed on forward strand of reference genome, determined using BLAST.
+* VCF\_REF - the allele observed on the forward strand of the reference genome at this position.
+This allele usually matches on of the two alleles described in the manifest file (when they are transformed to the forward strand of the reference), but not always.
-* VCF\_ALT - the non-reference allele(s), also transformed to forward strand of reference genome.
+* VCF\_ALT - one or both of the allele described in the manifest file, transformed to the forward strand of the reference genome.
+In most cases, there is one allele in this column, as the other matches the allele in the VCF_REF column and thus is not considered an alternate (i.e. non-reference) allele.
+However, in cases where neither allele is observed in the reference genome sequence, both alleles appear here, separated by a forward slash, e.g. "A/G".

-### Sample position file content:
+#### Sample position file content:

 ```
 marker_name,alt_marker_name,chromosome,position,VCF_REF,VCF_ALT